pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 	}
 } </b>
 ```
 In this case we send an image URL in the notification payload so the app can download it.
-Usually, such processes are executed on a separate thread, but in this case, this class is a service, which means that once the code in onMessageReceived executes, the service, which is a thread different from the main thread, is destroyed along with every thread the service created.
+Usually, such processes are executed on a separate thread, but in this case, this class is a service, which means that once the code in <mark>onMessageReceived</mark> executes, the service, which is a thread different from the main thread, is destroyed along with every thread the service created.
 Hence, we can afford to make the image download synchronously.
 This shouldn't pose a threat, as the service is not the main thread itself.

 <h2>Notification Styles</h2>

-The NotificationCompat.Buildersupports a few different types of styles for notifications, including a player and ones with custom layouts:
+The <mark>NotificationCompat.Builder</mark> supports a few different types of styles for notifications, including a player and ones with custom layouts:

 ```
 Uri defaultSoundUri = RingtoneManager.getDefaultUri(RingtoneManager.TYPE_NOTIFICATION);